Dr Cheryl Cockburn-Wootten

 Qualifications: BA Communication Studies (Hons), Post Graduate Certificate in Education (FE), PhD Wales, UK

-Academic background information: She is currently a Senior Lecturer in Management Communication at Waikato Management School, the University of Waikato, Hamilton, New Zealand.
-She has held previous positions in the UK and completed her PhD in 2002 at the University of Wales, UK.
-Her PhD investigated gender and leisure discourses within the United Kingdom's supermarket sector.
+Academic background information: She is currently Director of Teaching & Learning and Senior Lecturer in the School of Management & Marketing, Waikato Management School, University of Waikato, Hamilton, New Zealand.
+She has held previous positions in the UK and completed her PhD in 2002 at Cardiff Metropolitan University, Wales, UK.
+Her PhD investigated gender and leisure discourses within the United Kingdom's grocery supermarket sector.

-Current research projects include: Meaningful employment for those who experience a disability; senior tourism; community engagement; critical hospitality; critical tourism;
+Current research projects include: Meaningful employment for those who experience a disability; senior tourism; community engagement; communities & stakeholders, critical hospitality; critical tourism;

-Interested in supervising the following student research topics: advocacy; social issues; gender; critical hospitality; vulnerability; disability and accessibility; professionalism; public service sector identities
+Interested in supervising the following student research topics: Engagement with community stakeholders; cultural and communication aspects of tourism & hospitality; advocacy; social issues; critical hospitality; disability and accessibility; professionalism;

 Contact DetailsEmail: [email protected]